 As discussed earlier, uncertainties in the chloride concentration for water entering the unsaturated zone are estimated to be between 0.55 to 0.73 mg/L, or an overall variation of about 33%.
 Given that infiltration rate estimates from the 10th percentile to the 90th percentile vary by a factor of nearly 9 for present-day climate (Table 2.3.2-14), this uncertainty in chloride concentration does not preclude using the method for evaluating infiltration uncertainty.
 Incomplete mixing during transport through the PTn does not affect the use of the method, because releases to the TSw fractures and matrix are not correlated with PTn mixing behavior.
 Mixing of water having different chloride concentrations upon entering the unsaturated zone will result in some uncertainty regarding the spatial distribution of percolation flux, but not as an average flux indicator.
-Finally, the differences in chloride concentrations for present-day climate represented in the PTn to the locations at the base of the TSw where waters from earlier, wetter climates still affect the water chemistry (SNL 2007a, Section 6.8.7).
+Finally, the differences in chloride concentration between the PTn and perched water, as already discussed, are believed to be the transient chloride concentration variations that result from the incomplete penetration of chloride concentrations for present-day climate represented in the PTn to the locations at the base of the TSw where waters from earlier, wetter climates still affect the water chemistry (SNL 2007a, Section 6.8.7).